cpieper78/harmonix/website/docs/features.md

 </div>

 ### Segregated auditing
-Allow separation of audit logs for each environment.
-Audit logs are created only for the applications which run on the particular environment provider.
+Allowed separation of audit logs for each environment.
+Audit logs were created only for the applications which ran on the particular environment provider.

 ### Deployment requires approval
-Configure additional control for sensitive environment when automated deployment is not desired.
-If requires approval is set to the environment - all application pipelines deployed on this environment will require approval before proceeding.
+Configured additional control for sensitive environment when automated deployment was not desired.
+If requires approval was set to the environment - all application pipelines deployed on this environment would require approval before proceeding.

 <img width="60%" src="/img/features/require-approval.png"/>

-## Application developer Features
+## Application Developer Features

+The following features were available to application developers:

 ### Resource binding
-Allow the application developer to bind shared AWS resources to an application to it can access the shared resource.
+Allowed the application developer to bind shared AWS resources to an application so it could access the shared resource.

 <img  src="/img/features/resource-binding.png"/>